 I heaved a sigh of relief.

 But by the following week, I had another good news to share with him.

 You see, something great was happening in my life because someone was holding me accountable.

 What is your financial goal for this year?
 (These may be your short-term financial goal)

 What did you say!
 You don’t know?

 Stop whatever you are doing now, and set a financial goal for yourself.
 I mean it!
-I mean you should disappear from this post immediately.
+I mean, you should disappear from this post immediately.
 Yes, stop reading.
-Get a pen and a writing material and ask yourself how much you want to have made by December this year.
+Get a pen and writing material and ask yourself how much you want to have made by December this year.

 Good.
 Now break it down into months.
 Very simple, divide it by 12 (or by the number of months left in the year).
 How much is it now?